Proc API

 Scans [search_start, search_start + search_size) for a textual pattern:

 signature– Pattern string, e.g."48 8B ?? ?? ??
-89"(exact format is the same as used internally by your pattern scanner).Returns the address of the first match, or
+89"(exact format is the same as used internally by your pattern scanner).find_code_patternreturns the address of the first match, or0if not found.find_all_code_patternspopulatesresultwith all matching addresses.

 🔍 Example: Scanning Notepad